 The Bank is aware of reputation risk and importance of customer satisfaction.
-It has thus set up Customer Experience Management (CX) to work closely with CIMB Thai Care Center and other customers' contact points to efficiently govern handling of customers' complaints and queries.
-The Customer Complaint Handling Policy has been established to set out the standard framework and mechanism for dealing with customers' complaints in accordance with local regulatory requirements and CIMB Group standards.
-Under the policy, CX is also designated to act as an independent centralised complaint management unit to ensure that all complaints are handled objectively by relevant subject matter experts in a fair and timely manner.
+It has thus set up an independent centralised complaint management unit, i.e. Customer Experience Management (CX), which works closely with customer touchpoints and other units to efficiently govern handling of customers' complaints and queries.
+The Customer Complaint Handling Policy and Procedures have been established to set out the standard framework and mechanism for dealing with customers' complaints in accordance with local regulatory requirements and CIMB Group standards.
+This would ensure that all complaints are handled objectively by relevant subject matter experts in a fair and timely manner.

 Furthermore, CX will provide customer knowledge based on surveys and voices of customers gathered from various touchpoints.
-This is to drive improvement in all angles of customer experience with an aim to uplift customer engagement.
-The knowledge and improvement initatives are prepared and proposed by CX to Thailand Customer Experience Committee, and other respective committees.
+This is to drive for improvement in all angles of customer experience with an aim to uplift customer engagement.
+The knowledge and improvement initatives are prepared and proposed by CX to Thailand Customer Experience Committee, and other relevant committees.